jdworzans/car-detection/README.md

 You can explore pretrained models from [TorchServe Model ZOO](https://pytorch.org/serve/model_zoo.html) or export `.mar` file from selected model according to [TorchServe docs](https://pytorch.org/serve/index.html).

+# Run on Kubernetes
+`deployment.yml` and `service.yml` files are prepared
+for development within GKE (Google Kubernetes Engine).
+Created pods need secrets, which you can add using `.env` file based on `.env.example`.
+Remember to set `$DJANGO_ALLOWED_HOST`.

+Continue as in local run by adding model for object detection.